 Day 3: Sera Monastery debates (3-5PM, 50 CNY).
 In the morning, Drepung Monastery (60 CNY, the largest monastery in Tibet, 8km west) or Norbulingka summer palace (60 CNY, beautiful gardens).

-If you have a 4th day: Namtso Lake.
-But only if you've felt good for three days — it's at 4,718m and the altitude jump is significant.
+With a 4th day: Namtso Lake.
+But only if you've felt good for three days — it sits at 4,718m, and the altitude jump is significant.

-After 15 years, what keeps you in Lhasa?
+After 15 years, what keeps a guide rooted in Lhasa?

 The light.
-There's a clarity to the light at altitude — the sky is deeper blue, the shadows are sharper, the sunrise hits the Potala Palace like nothing else I've seen.
-Every morning I wake up and look at this building and it still stops me.
-That hasn't changed in 15 years.
+There's a clarity to it at altitude — the sky a deeper blue, the shadows sharper, the sunrise striking the Potala Palace like nowhere else.
+Even after fifteen years, that first morning look at the building still stops you cold.

 And the people.
-Tibetans are profoundly kind.
-The hospitality is genuine and deep.
-When I first arrived, a family I didn't know fed me for a week until I found work.
-That generosity is everywhere, and it's the thing tourists remember most — not the monuments, not the mountains.
+Tibetans are profoundly kind, and the hospitality runs genuine and deep.
+Newcomers tell the same story again and again — a family they'd never met feeding them for a week until they found work.
+That generosity is everywhere, and it's the thing travelers remember most.
+Not the monuments.
+Not the mountains.
 The people.

 Tenzin's guesthouse is in the old town near the Barkhor circuit.
 He can be reached through the Lhasa Tourism Association for guided tours.
 Tibet Travel Permits must be arranged through a licensed tour agency at least 15-20 business days before arrival.